x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbDC/startMaintenanceMode_en.md

     Format: `Enforced: true`

+- Domain ( *string | string array* ): Filter by domain, only operate on data groups belonging to the specified domain(s).
+A single domain name or an array of domain names can be specified

+    Format: `Domain: "mydomain"` or `Domain: ["domain1", "domain2"]`

 > **Note:**
 >
 > When the replica group has a primary node, the primary node will not be changed.